zhuoqiang/chmfox/README.md

-# ChmFox: Firefox Extension for CHM files #
+# ChmFox: Firefox Extension for Viewing CHM files #

 ChmFox is a Firefox extension which brings the best CHM file reading experience to all platform.